Posted by Indusa Admin on May 30, 2017 12:36 pm

 According to a report from Juniper Research, global spend through mobile wallets is set to increase to $1.35 trillion in 2017.
 So make sure to include RFID, NFC, and Bluetooth in your retail strategies for 2017 and embrace the technology of tomorrow.

 The world of ecommerce is evolving at a very fast pace.
 New trends emerge every year and early adopters are the ones who get rewarded.
 According to Cisco, by 2020, at least 80% of mobile data traffic will originate from mobile devices.
 35% of global shoppers have said that mobile will become their main purchasing tool.
 With the increasing use of smartphones, users will make the most of online shopping from anywhere, at anytime.

-Remember that in today’s digital age, consumers have more options than ever to fulfil their needs; to remain at the top of their priority list, you must offer the best possible user experience.
+Remember that in today’s digital age, consumers have more options than ever to fulfill their needs; to remain at the top of their priority list, you must offer the best possible user experience.
 Watch out for trends and strategize accordingly.

 About the Author – Manan Thakkar

 Manan Thakkar is a Solution Architect who spearheads&Indusa’s strategic initiatives to maximize customer benefits.
 His expertise is in enterprise consulting and solution design globally and he plays a key role in institutionalizing mobility to position Indusa’s services in leading enterprises.